binguimath/binguimath.github.io/readme.md

 I'm interested in the mathematical areas that are related to two-dimensional Conformal Field Theory, including:  Algebraic Quantum (Conformal) Field Theory, Vertex Operator Algebras, Subfactors and Von Neumann Algebras, Tensor Categories.

 I consider myself a half-operator algebraist  and half-vertex algebraist.
-I'm especially interested in the interplay between the operator algebraic (more precisely speaking, von Neumann algebraic)  and the vertex algebraic approach to 2d conformal field theory.
+I'm especially interested in the interplay between the operator algebraic (more precisely speaking, von Neumann algebraic)  and the vertex algebraic approaches to 2d conformal field theory.

 ## Publications and Preprints